darbcoin/darbcoin/README.md

 How to Mine
 -------
-You can mine using your CPU with miner built into the client either through the graphical client, or in the console client using the command 'setgenerate true ##' where ## is the number of threads you want to use.
+You can mine using your CPU with miner built into the client either through the graphical client, or in the console client using the command `setgenerate true [# Threads]`.

 To mine with your GPU, create a file called `darbcoin.conf` in `%appdata%/Darbcoin` (Windows) or `~/.darbcoin` (Linux) containing: